zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/tutorial-kendo-music-store/music-store-dashboard/building-the-store-sales-page.md

 The chart's options are then changed to the selected chart type, and the chart is then commanded to redraw, showing the new chart.

-## Changing Temporal Data Dynamically
+## Change Temporal Data Dynamically

 The **Sales By Genre** and **Searches By Genre** charts also provide a method to dynamically change the temporal data in use.
 For example, using the buttons on top, the **Sales By Genre** chart can be changed from showing Weekly data